arthur-littm/london-coworking/README.md

 ## Perks

-You can attend all of the Le Wagon evening talks, join Yoga (tuesdays and thursdays at 4pm) and other Le Wagon events.
+You can attend all of the Le Wagon evening talks, join Yoga (Tuesdays and Thursdays at 4pm) and other Le Wagon events.